Getting Covered in Black Ash for Luck at Yunnan’s Most Joyful Festival

 Work Link

-Join the Hani people in Mojiang, Yunnan, as locals and visitors smear black ash for luck, blessings, and joy during the vibrant Mohei Festival.
+Join the Hani people in Yunnan for the Mohei Festival as locals and visitors smear black ash on each other for luck, blessings, and joy.

 On May 1st, Sun Square in Mojiang, Yunnan, didn’t stay clean for long.
 Within minutes, faces turned black—and no one tried to wipe them off.

 The tradition goes back centuries.
 In Hani culture, fire is believed to come from the sun.
-The ash left behind is not just residue—it carries meaning.
-Over time, it became a symbol of blessing.
-So instead of avoiding it, people share it.
+The ash left behind is important and meaningful.
+Over time, it became a symbol of blessing and luck.
+So instead of avoiding getting ash on them, people want it.

-So the square quickly turns into a kind of playful chaos.
+The idea is that the more ash on you, the more lucky you will be.
+The square quickly turns into a kind of playful chaos.
 Friends chase each other.
 Strangers don’t stay strangers for long.
 A quick touch on the cheek becomes a quiet way of saying: wish you well.

 Meanwhile, music builds in the background.
 Singing, dancing, and performances unfold across the square.
 Some people stop to watch.
 Others stay in the game, faces already dark, still laughing.